scwatts/spectracl/README.md

 # spectracl
 Model based classification of MALDI-TOF spectra.

 # Method
-* standarise and make spectra comparable with:
+* standarise and make spectra comparable by:
     * square root transformation
     * smoothing
     * baseline removal
     * normalisation/calibration
     * taking mean of bins with width 1
+    * selecting a pre-determined set of features
 * perform classification with model

-# Items to investigate
-* method to summarise spectra for comparison
-    - sliding window may be better